Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Introduction

 The structure of the rest of the paper is as follows.
 Section~\ref{sec:system} gives an overview of the system model.
-Section~\ref{sec:opt2} presents the NUM formulation and solution.
-Section~\ref{sec:algs} presents the design and development of Diff-Max schemes and their interaction with the protocol stack.
+Section~\ref{sec:opt2} presents the Diff-Max formulation and design.
+Section~\ref{sec:algs} presents the development and implementation details of Diff-Max schemes.
 Section~\ref{sec:performance} presents simulation results.
 Section~\ref{sec:related} presents related work.
 Section~\ref{sec:conclusion} concludes the paper.